 Facility Access and Community Rentals

 Public schools serve as a primary facility provider for youth and adult organizations and providers in Minnesota.
-Facility users may use indoor and outdoor facilities so long as they follow state guidance including the above guidance on spectators.
+Facility users may use indoor and outdoor facilities so long as they follow state guidance including the guidance throughout this section.